hpwn/trading-agent-lab/README.md

 unless you also set `REAL_TRADING_ENABLED=true`.
 This environment flag must be deliberately enabled before any real broker session can start.

-Use `tal doctor alpaca` to confirm your setup:
+Use `tal doctor alpaca` to confirm your setup.
+The doctor is informational-only: it never places orders and exits successfully even when the market is closed, printing hints instead of raising errors.

 - `live_broker: alpaca_real`
 - `real_trading_enabled: True`